-Please go to the Connecticut General Statute (C.G.S.) to view the entire section of the law
+Please go to the Connecticut General Statute (C.G.S.) to view the entire section of the law as they may be amended from time to time.

 1.0 Procurement Authorization to Chief Executive Officers at the Constituent Units

 C.G.S. § 4a-52a Provides that chief executive officer of each constituent unit of the state system of higher education or, in the case of the Connecticut State University System, the chief executive officer of a state university, is authorized to purchase supplies, materials, equipment, contractual services, as defined in section 4a-50, execute personal service agreements as defined in section 4-212, lease personal property in accordance with section 10a-151b, and undertake printing, publishing and microfilming for such constituent unit or institution.
 The provisions of sections 4-212 to 4-219, inclusive, and section 9 of public act 93-336 shall not apply to personal service agreements executed pursuant to this section.